URBAN FORESTS & OUTDOOR ADVENTURES

 The Arroyo Seco

 The Arroyo Seco translates to "dry gulch" in Spanish and was named by explorer Gaspar de Portolà.
-The land was first inhabited by the Hahamog'na Tribe of Tongva Native Americans, who lived along the banks, where oak groves provided acorn for food and the views of the surrounding San Gabriel Mountains cascade.
+The land was first inhabited by the Hahamong'na Tribe of Tongva Native Americans, who lived along the banks, where oak groves provided acorn for food and the views of the surrounding San Gabriel Mountains cascade.
 A stream is carried from near Mount Wilson through the Arroyo and eventually into the Pacific Ocean, creating a lush urban forest in Pasadena that feels a world away.

 hiking forest bathing couple